wp-plugins/piwikcounter/readme.txt

 - reactivated unique visitors (see Installation)

 = 0.1.1 =
-Selection of unique visitors deactivated, because of a problem with Piwiks API.
+- selection of unique visitors deactivated, because of a problem with Piwiks API.

 == Upgrade Notice ==